12 Months of Mandarin

 Some 7 months from start, I reached 5,000 known words/characters.
 The old highest level (HSK6) also required a vocabulary of 5,000 (different) words.
 So this was an epic goal to hit.[1]

-1. Again, I wasn't taking studying for tests — I was studying for myself.
+1. Again, I was not studying for tests — I was studying for myself and for fun.
 But to compare, the (old) HSK6 requiring a vocabulary of 5,000 words and characters.
-Most of HSK6 is business vocabulary that's not useful to me.
+Most of HSK6 is business vocabulary that is not useful to me.
 My goal was to pass my “personal HSK6”: 5,000 words which showed up commonly in the content I watched and loved. ↩︎

 Immersion is best done while traveling.
 Still, I started to immerse myself as well as I could at home.
 My devices would be in Chinese.
 I started taking some notes primarily in Mandarin.
 I had lots of social support throughout too: I was lucky to be able to build new relationships entirely in Chinese.
 For example, my grad school supervisor, a Tsinghua graduate now at MIT, was more than happy to teach me neuroscience in Chinese.
 I had tutors.
 I turned older relationships fully Chinese.
 This had me constantly speaking Mandarin day-to-day.